iManagement

 A healthy colony generally shows:

-• regular and homogeneous brood,
+• a regular and homogeneous brood pattern,

 • a sufficient and dynamic population,